markjacksonfishing/katacoda/sysdig-container-visibility/step5.md

 Sometimes we need to troubleshoot DNS resolution inside containers.
 Because `/etc/resolv.conf` and `/etc/hosts` are generated at run time, these might change without our control.
 Let's use Sysdig to find out what Apache reads from the `/etc/hosts` file.

-*cecho_fds* is one of the most useful chisels, allows to trace the data sent on the filtered file descriptors, either network or file system activity.
+_echo_fds_ is one of the most useful chisels, as it allows to trace the data sent on the filtered file descriptors, either network or file system activity.

 `sysdig -c echo_fds "container.name=wp1 and fd.name=/etc/hosts"`{{execute}}